Jhesker/simpleTableau/README.md

-Sales By Category Over Time
+Sales By Product Over Time

 The First practice I completed was with the sales "Sample-Superstore" data set.
 This dataset was great.
 It allowed me to work with a great deal of data that frequently occur in many practical applications.

 To familiarize myself with the dataset and get an overall idea of the data ranges and other factors, I decided to get a general overview by analyzing one of the most common key metrics among many businesses, quarterly sales.